 Last week, I needed to create an application that used an API of Google.
 My process was pretty well known, and it went well.
 But after about two days, Google contacted me, asking for clarification about what the application is doing.

-In addition to fully recording the functions, I also had to endure one which showed exactly every step.
-The fact was very strange as I had never encountered this before in all my years of using its API s.
+In addition to the full recording of the features, I had to submit a video that showed exactly each step.
+The fact was very strange as I did not meet it all the years I use the API of the company.

 Let me remind you that I experienced something similar with a Facebook app: App on Facebook tried to do last?